-8.19 Timber Frames and Diaphragm - Shear Wall Systems
+C4.2 Timber Frames and Diaphragm - Shear Wall Systems

-When lateral load resistance in a timber frame is shared with or entirely reliant on a diaphragm shear wall system, the members of the timber frame may be used as components, such as chord and strut elements, of the diaphragm - shear wall system.
-The stiffness of a timber frame sheathed with structural insulated panels (SIPs) can be an order of magnitude higher than that of the stand-alone frame (see References 11 and 15).
-Hence, in coupled timber frame and diaphragm -shear wall systems, the timber frame is not likely to carry significant lateral load.
-A diaphragm-frame interaction structural analysis such as that described in Reference 15 is recommended.
-In lean-on systems, all lateral load must be transferred to and resisted by the shear wall system.
-Continuity of load path through the timber frame to the shear wall system is essential.
+In a structure that couples the timber frame to the diaphragm/shear wall system for lateral-load resistance, the members of the timber frame may be used as components, such as chord and strut elements, of the lateral-load resisting system.
+The stiffness of a timber frame sheathed with structural insulated panels (SIPs) can be an order of magnitude higher than that of the stand-alone frame (see Ref.
+9 and 13).
+Hence, in coupled timber frame and diaphragm/shear wall systems, the timber frame is not likely to carry significant lateral load.
+A diaphragm-frame interaction structural analysis such as that described in Ref.
+9 is recommended.
+In timber frame systems designed to carry only gravity load, all lateral load must be transferred to and resisted by the shear wall system.
+Continuity of load path through the timber frame to the shear wall system and ultimately to the foundation is essential.